Ravneet2711/to-do-tasks-list/README.md

 - Implementation of useState() and useEffect() react hooks.
 - Implementation of React Redux for app wide state management.
 - Implementation of Redux Persist for persisting reducer state.
+- Although Reactstrap is responsive but for some neccessary styling I have used inline styling on the basis of screen width(using the "resize" event of window) instead of using CSS media query.
-- Instead of using CSS, utilize a Custom Hook to handle styling adjustments for screen sizes below 768 pixels.
+- Utilize a Custom Hook to handle styling adjustments for screen sizes below 768 pixels.